• Skip to main content

 Best CFexpress Type-A Memory Cards for Sony A7 IV

-Because the A7IV only writes at around 420 MB/s when shooting uncompressed RAW images none of the CFexpress Type A cards tested here will hit the buffer.
+Because the A7IV only writes at around 420 MB/s when shooting uncompressed RAW images most of the CFexpress Type A cards tested here will not hit the buffer.

 To see these cards tested a little harder please visit my Sony A1 Memory Card Guide.
 I’ve listed the cards here based on how they perform in my A1.